I’m going to take a little break for sewing and cats and fashion history to have one of my rare rants about something that matters hugely to me.

 Yes, some people are bullies.
 Yes, sometimes we slip up and say something bullying.
 Yes, we need to not do that.
 Yes, bullying is BAD.

 But bullying isn’t something that women do to women in particular.
+Women don’t only advance other women by shoving women below them down.
 Let’s not say ‘I won’t be *that* woman’, as if that was something unique to women.

 Let’s say ‘I won’t be *that* PERSON’.